-- We expect to maintain cash levels at or below 5% of assets in the Fund.
-We closed the quarter with a 7% and 4% hedge on our European and Japanese exposures, respectively.
-We continue to seek undervalued companies or reasonably priced companies that we think can do well in a slow-growth environment and withstand a material downturn.
+- We expect to maintain cash levels at or below 5% of assets in the Portfolio.
+We closed the quarter with a 7% European currency hedge.
+We continue to seek undervalued, reasonably priced companies, and are increasingly looking for growth companies that we think can do well in a slow growth environment and withstand a material downturn.

-- We believe global economic growth is fragile but showing positive momentum with global monetary policy remaining aggressive, though having peaked in the U.S. and the U.K. We think improvement in economic growth will eventually lead to tighter monetary and fiscal policy in the advanced economies.
-In our opinion, the slower economic growth experienced since 2008 is likely as good as we can expect today, with greater downside than upside risks.
+- We believe global economic growth is fragile but showing positive momentum with global monetary policy extremely aggressive, though having peaked in the U.S. and the U.K. We think improvement in economic growth will eventually lead to tighter monetary, and to a lesser extent, fiscal policy in advanced economies.

-- We think relative valuation remains supportive for international equities, while absolute valuations are unexciting.
-Equities are trading at levels that are in line with to slightly above their historic averages (over the last 25 years), while bonds are trading at a significant premium.
+- We think relative valuation remains supportive for international equities, while absolute valuations are no longer attractive.
+Equities are trading at levels above their historic averages (over the last 25 years), while bonds are trading at a significant premium.
 That said, in most markets, 10-year bonds traded off through the quarter while equities appreciated, reducing the relative attractiveness of equities.
-This year, for the first time since the downturn, we are seeing money flow from bonds to equities rather than vice versa.
+This year, for the first time since the downturn, we saw money flow from bonds to equities rather than vice versa – driving equity market performance.

 - Long term, we believe emerging countries will try to improve their population’s standard of living.
-To accomplish this feat, the countries will require strong real economic growth which is currently in question.
 There are increasing signs of stress in these developing countries, though their growth remains substantially ahead of their developed market counterparts.
 In the end, we believe maintaining our exposure to developing markets is important.